 Students whose academic standing is "academic warning" or "academic probation" must meet with an advisor before registering.
 Students with 15 or fewer graded credit hours and students who have not declared a program will meet with an advisor in Advising Services.
-Students with 16 or more graded credit hours who have declared a program should meet with an advisor in their school.
+Students can make an appointment with their Advising Services Advisor through Navigate.

+Students with 16 or more graded credit hours who have declared a program (major) should meet with an advisor in their school.
 Students whose academic standing is "academic suspension" or students who wish to be readmitted after dismissal from Reynolds must meet with an academic advisor through the Office of Retention Services.
 Referral to Retention Services can be made through Advising Services on any campus.

-EARLY ALERTS is program designed to help students during the semester before they run into long-term academic trouble.
-Students receiving an email from their instructor through this initiative (currently from gradesfirst.com) may also receive one from a Student Success Coach or advisor who can provide additional academic advising.
+The EARLY ALERTS program is designed to help students who may be struggling in classes.
+Students are contacted in an effort to avoid long-term academic and financial aid issues.
+Students receiving a college email from a professor through this initiative (currently from gradesfirst.com) may also be contacted by Tutoring Services or an advisor who can provide additional resources and assistance.